anonymousanon241/logicllm1/README.md

 Contributions are welcome!
 If you have improvements or new features, please submit a pull request or open an issue.

 ## Citation
-If you use this work in your research, please cite the accompanying paper (details provided in the submission).
+If you use this work in your research, please cite the accompanying paper (details will be provided in the submission).

 ## License
 MIT License